-The year to come stands to be one of dynamic growth for U.S. petroleum marketers, while also holding some key challenges – just to keep things interesting.
+The year 2018 is shaping up to be one of dynamic growth for U.S. petroleum marketers and also holds some key challenges – just to keep things interesting.

 The editors at Oil Express have put together a free download of the top 15 trends on tap to impact the retail fuel and c-store space in 2018.
 You can download your free copy, right here.
-But, in the meantime, here are five can’t-miss tips for petroleum marketers to help you start 2018 off strong!
+But, in the meantime, here are five can’t-miss tips for petroleum marketers:

 Tip 1: Harness the Power of Your Brand